marcosdly/capsoff.nvim/README.md

 ```

 ***
+I only tested it on my windows and linux system with the Lazy plugin manager.
 If you encounter any problems, or have improvements for my little code. please create an issue or PR. thx!